-Hi, my name is Sana and I’m a Pakistani American living in the beautiful state of California, USA.
+Hi, my name is Sana & I’m a Pakistani-American living in the beautiful state of California, USA.

 About The Blog

-In conclusion, this online space is for people who want to get inspired by MY unique writing approach crafted somewhat unwittingly by decades of music, reading, people, travel, and life experiences.
+This online space is for people who want to get inspired by MY unique writing approach crafted somewhat unwittingly by decades of music, research, reading, people, travel, & life experiences.
 I hope you enjoy my latest creation.
-Thanks!
+Thank you.